hpi-swa-teaching/ETLoad/notes/content/02_imgseg/loading-process.md

 + While not all objects loaded:
 	- For all placeholder objects:
 		* If class is loaded, load object
+		* Else do nothing, class will be loaded in a subsequent iteration

 Each object is loaded with the following steps: